-The AACBT National Conference Committee are pleased to announce the following concurrent workshops will be taking place 9.00am – 5.00pm, Saturday 27 October.
+The AACBT National Conference Committee are pleased to announce two concurrent workshops on Saturday 27 October, at “Royal on the Park”, 9.00am – 5.00pm.

-We also have a pre-conference workshop in Brisbane “An introduction to compassion-focused therapy” with Professor James Bennett-Levy & Tobyn Bell on Wednesday 24 Oct 2018.
+In addition to the two concurrent workshop hosted at national conference, we also have a workshop in Brisbane “An introduction to compassion-focused therapy” with Professor James Bennett-Levy & Tobyn Bell on Wednesday 24 Oct 2018.
 This workshop will be repeated in Adelaide on Monday 2 Nov 2018.
-Scroll down for details, or click through to Brisbane or Adelaide for ticketing.

 University of California